Blog-Reference and Blog-Reference

 As a consequence, popular MMT slogans like The Debt Doesn’t Matter are false and misleading.
 Deficit spending has huge distributional effects.

 There are many other social movements that argue for higher spending on healthcare or education.
 But when asked how to pay for it they answer cut military spending or raise taxes.
-The unique selling proposition of MMT is: run a deficit and print money.
+The unique selling proposition of MMT is to run a deficit and print money.

 This is the crucial point.
 Why?
 Because with increased deficit spending the household sector is taxed in real terms without noticing it and the business sector’s profit increases because the axiomatically correct economic theory tells us that Public Deficit = Private Profit.